misiektoja/instagram_monitor/docs/troubleshooting.md

 - **Verbose mode (`--verbose`)** also logs the previous check time, next check time and interval.
 Use it to confirm that a background process is still checking targets.
 - **Debug mode (`--debug`)** adds HTTP details and internal decisions for troubleshooting.

+Either mode also expands the startup summary with the detected install method and the names of the secrets that came from the dotenv file or the environment.
+Secret values never appear.

 You can also change Verbose and Debug modes through the **Settings** page in the Web Dashboard.